vladimir-plakhotnik/shape-builder/README.md

 )
 ```

-To mesure a text you can use the `measure` method.
+To measure a text you can use the `measure` method.
 This static method returns the [`TextMetrics`](https://developer.mozilla.org/en-US/docs/Web/API/TextMetrics) interface.

 ```JavaScript
 Text.measure(